TheVeryDarkness/mdbook-numbering/README.md

 [preprocessor.numbering]
 ```

-Then configure as needed (see [`NumberingConfig`](https://docs.rs/mdbook-numbering/latest/mdbook_numbering/struct.NumberingConfig.html)), for example:
+Then configure as needed (see [`NumberingConfig`](https://docs.rs/mdbook-numbering/latest/mdbook_numbering/struct.NumberingConfig.html) for details), for example:

 ```toml
 [preprocessor.numbering]